Youth Programs with Moondog Labs

 - Make the Movie that You Want to See

-Their initial program taught kids in Compton how to live sustainably in three facets of life: financially, environmentally, and personally.
-The program's ultimate goal is helping their students enter the creative economy by creating engaging social media content for non-profits.
+Their initial program taught kids in Compton, California how to live sustainably in three facets of life: financially, environmentally, and personally.
+The program's ultimate goal is to help their students enter the creative economy by producing engaging social media content for non-profits.

 Best Practices from WMM